 Getting Executive Support

-Once you’ve researched and clearly understood the value that a supplier diversity plan can bring to your organization, it’s time to pitch it to executives.
-Chris Sawchuk from The Hackett Group said, “the main sponsor for supplier diversification within our companies came from the chief procurement officer of our organizations, but what we have seen over the last six months is the elevation of this issue as a focus and interest area for CEOs as well as the board of directors.”
+Chris Sawchuk said, “the main sponsor for supplier diversification within our companies came from the CPO of our organizations, but what we have seen over the last year is the elevation of this issue as a focus and interest area for CEOs as well as the board of directors.”

-Now that you’ve grabbed your organization’s attention and got your executive-level champion onboard, you can begin to develop your supplier diversity program.
-The first step in this process is to identify various suppliers.
+Now that you’ve grabbed your organization’s attention, educated stakeholders and gotten your internal champion onboard, you can begin to develop your supplier diversity program.

 Attend Supplier Diversity Events

 There are a number of events and groups that exist to promote supplier diversity and provide networking opportunities.